$100,000 per claimant over the life of the program

 Tax credits are earned by incurring eligible expenses for Woody Biomass Harvesting and Processing equipment used primarily for Woody Biomass Harvesting and Processing that is used as fuel or as a component of fuel; and if acquired and placed in service in Wisconsin during taxable years that end after June 30, 2011, and before January 1, 2015.
 "Used primarily" means used to the exclusion of all other uses except for use not exceeding 25 percent of total use.

 Allowable credits in excess of a claimant's tax liability for a given year will be refunded.
 Credits are limited to $100,000 per claimant in aggregate, and $900,000 in total each fiscal year.
 In addition, DATCP is required to allocate $450,000 in tax credits each fiscal year to businesses that individually have no more than $5 million in gross receipts in Wisconsin for the taxable year in which the credit is claimed.
 Taxpayers will need to be certified by DATCP in order to claim the tax credit.
-The DOC, in cooperation with the Department of Revenue, is required to develop regulations to implement the law.
 Forms and instructions for claiming the tax credit are available at the Department of Revenue web site.